boardmeeting boardmeeting boardmeeting

 Don't tell people how to work

 As managers, let's never tell people, "We're going to implement changes, plus we'll tell you how you're going to work."
 Improvement is not an incidental process, it is written into the DNA of the organization.
 The process of incorporating continuous improvement is a long-term process.
-At the LP Group, of which Sherlock Waste is a part, we guide clients through 5 steps of strategic transformation, resulting in organizations gaining above-average adaptability, increased engagement, reduced turnover and improved business performance.
+At the LP Group, which includes Sherlock Waste, we guide clients through 5 steps of strategic transformation, resulting in organizations gaining above-average adaptability, increased engagement, reduced turnover and improved business performance.
 They grow twice as fast as the market grows.

 However, in today's volatile times, organizations are looking for ways to quickly improve performance and further engage the team in continuous improvement.
 Not everyone wants to follow the 5 steps of the Lean Strategy at the beginning.
 Strategic transformation takes time for an organization - 2 to 3 years.
 And most organizations need performance improvement in the here and now.
 The best method that produces amazing results in terms of both team effectiveness and people engagement are Boardmeetings.
 These regular status meetings, which operate on a goal-result-kaizen cycle, engage the majority of employees in achieving goals, discussing problems, debating the causes of those problems and finding solutions.